 Related Read: Butterfly Facts, Moth Facts.

-Monarch butterflies have vibrant orange wings with black veins and white dots, gaining worldwide recognition.
+Monarch butterflies have bright orange coloring on their wings with black veins and white dots, gaining worldwide recognition.

 These brush-footed butterflies also have a longer lifespan than other butterflies, up to nine months compared to a few weeks.

-Millions of monarch butterflies travel 3,000 miles from Canada and the United States to Mexico.
-This migration is one of the world’s longest insect migrations.
+Millions of monarch butterflies travel 3,000 miles from Canada and the United States to Mexico and certain parts of South America.
+This butterfly migration is one of the world’s longest insect migrations.
 In addition, research has shown that they have an innate magnetic compass that helps them get their bearings during migration3.

 The Painted Lady butterfly lives in gardens and meadows worldwide; it has bright orange-brown wings with black and white spots.